pieroproietti/get-eggs/README.md

-# addaura
+# get-eggs

-Addaura: add penguins-eggs to your Arch, Debian, Devuan or Ubuntu or derivatives.
+get-eggs: add penguins-eggs to your Arch, Debian, Devuan or Ubuntu or derivatives.

 On Arch, you will add AUR repository - from there the [name](./documentation/NAMING.md) - on Debian famility, you will add a PPA for penguins-eggs.